 Our Review

-HomeCraft’s gutter guard design incorporates multiple elements to manage water flow from metal roofs.
-The raised diamond pattern creates channels for water passage while promoting debris removal, though our team’s testing suggests this feature provides a minimal advantage over standard micro-mesh design.
-The marine-grade stainless steel construction resists corrosion and withstands constant moisture exposure.
+HomeCraft Gutter Protection offers a guard design that incorporates multiple elements to effectively manage water flow from metal roofs.
+The raised diamond pattern creates channels for water passage while promoting debris removal, though our team’s testing suggests this feature provides a minimal advantage over a standard micromesh design.
+That said, the guard’s marine-grade stainless steel construction resists corrosion well and can withstand constant moisture exposure.

 The company’s comprehensive service approach distinguishes it from competitors.
-Beyond guard installation, HomeCraft handles gutter cleaning, repairs, and full system replacements.
-Company technicians evaluate existing gutters and downspouts during the installation, addressing potential issues that could affect your system performance.
+Beyond gutter guard installation, HomeCraft handles gutter repairs, cleaning, and full system replacements.
+Company technicians evaluate existing gutters and downspouts during the installation, addressing potential issues that could affect your system’s performance.
 This integrated approach helps prevent common problems associated with metal roof drainage systems.

 Customer Experiences